wangziqi2013/wangziqi2013.github.io/_posts/2019-08-29-Dynamic-Reg-Renaming-Through-VP-Registers.markdown

 which constitute the core of out-of-order execution.
 Data-flow dependency tracking works on today's superscalar using the name of the physical register, but not the content.
 This observation is confirmed by the fact that when an instruction commits, we only broadcast its destination physical register name to waiting instructions in the window, rather than the content.
-The scheduling decision of instructions in the windos is also made merely based on whether they have received the operand name through broadcasting, instead of checking the value.
+The scheduling decision of instructions in the windows is also made merely based on whether they have received the operand name through broadcasting, instead of checking the value.
 The second purpose of register renaming is to allocate storage for completed instructions.
 The allocated physical register acts as a temporary storage for the produced values.
 The lifetime of this temporary storage starts from the moment a value is produced till the commit of the renaming instruction to the